 For Live Healthy Red Wing, our local projects are varied and diverse.
+We’ve created the Red Wing Report Card, led placemaking projects, and created positive change in our community.
 Due to these efforts, we work with schools, local government, businesses, and community organizations to have the biggest impact possible.

 The project looks at where Red Wing is today, then finds out where we want to be in 2040.
 Finally, it plans how we're going to get there.
-The first step was to create the first Red Wing Report Card to understand our community better.
-Next is listening to residents, including those who are usually under-represented.
-For more details on the project, visit www.red-wing.org/red-wing-2040.
+The first step was creating the first Red Wing Report Card to understand our community better.
+Next we're listening to residents, especially those who are usually under-represented and absent from the decision-making table.

 Getting more voices around a community's decision-making tables is important for building a healthy, inclusive city.
 From 2016-2018 Live Healthy Red Wing has partnered with Hispanic Outreach to learn more about what it's like to be Latino living in Red Wing.
 After several surveys and leadership trainings, a new group of local leaders are taking action on local projects.
-Furthermore, two new leaders received more funding from LHRW this summer for physical activity events.
+Furthermore, two leaders received funding from LHRW for a physical activity events during 2018.

-The surveys and programs were funded by a Blue Cross Blue Shield Center for Prevention grant.
+The surveys and programs were funded by a Center for Prevention at Blue Cross Blue Shield Minnesota grant.

 Live Healthy Red Wing is working with the City of Red Wing to implement a Health, Equity and Excellence in All Policies framework into the way the City develops policies and rules.
 This way of reviewing and developing policies calls for listening to residents before and during policy development; understanding early on who benefits and who is burdened, and mitigating any negative or unintended consequences of a project or policy.